 Unresponsive to Love

 In some ways, getting to know God is not much different than getting to know another person like ourselves.
-Certainly, there are also some aspects in getting to know God that are not the same, but as we make this comparison, think about what your reaction might be if time and again, you made great efforts to get to know another person, and that person continually rejected you, or didn’t have time for you.
+Certainly, there are also some aspects are not the same, but as we make this comparison, think about what your reaction might be if time and again, you made great efforts to get to know another person, and that person continually rejected you, or didn’t have time for you.

-Perhaps you did may favors for this person, running errands and even buying gifts to give to him or her, but not only did this person not respond by saying “thank you,” they also refused even to acknowledge that these deeds of kindness were done by you, and instead attributed them to someone else, or that they happened simply “by chance.”
+Perhaps you did may favors for this person, running errands and even buying gifts to give to him or her, but not only did this person not respond by saying “thank you,” they also refused even to acknowledge that these deeds of kindness were done by you.
+Instead, they attributed them to someone else, or that those things happened simply “by chance.”

 You called this person on the phone, but when he or she saw your name on the caller I.D., they did not answer.
 Neither did they respond to your voicemail.
 Letters and emails that you wrote to them went in the trash.